bgamari/ghc-wiki-import/status/oct13.md

 While Ian has not completely disappeared, GHC and Haskell are not his day-job anymore.
-As a result, this means everyone - including those friends reading this - have a huge opportunity to help continue making GHC even better.
-Luckily, all the evidence of the past few months points towards a tremendous surge in community involvement.
+As a result, this means everyone - including you, our friend and reader - have a huge opportunity to help continue making GHC even better.
+Luckily, the past few months of activity points towards a tremendous surge in community involvement.
 GHC is a community project, and the community is what keeps us afloat. **A great thanks goes to all those who have helped us come so far**!